yudinm/policy/privacy.md

 <h2>Links To Other Sites</h2>
 <p>Our Service may contain links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.</p>
 <p>We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.</p>

-<h2>Children's Privacy</h2>
-<p>Our Service does not address anyone under the age of 18 ("Children").</p>
-<p>We do not knowingly collect personally identifiable information from anyone under the age of 18.
-If you are a parent or guardian and you are aware that your Children has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.</p>

 <h2>Changes To This Privacy Policy</h2>